Morgenlefay/Practice-of-RNA-Seq/README.md

-# RNA-seq
-Practice of RNA-seq analysis
+# Practice of RNA-seq analysis

 Reference